-Descriptive Praise

-If we tell people what it is exactly that we like about what they are doing, we are reinforcing the behaviours we want to promote, eq
+Descriptive Praise are If we tell people what it is exactly that we like about what they are doing, we are reinforcing the behaviours we want to promote, eg

-- 'I liked the way you came the first time I asked.' - 'I noticed how kindly you supported \S\.
-Thank you.' - 'Thank you for returning to the activity so promptly.'
+'I liked the way you came the first time I asked.'

+'I noticed how kindly you supported $\S\.$ Thank you.'

+'Thank you for returning to the activity so promptly.'

 We are also giving them positive feedback and personal recognition.
 This raises their self-esteem and leads to improved behaviour.
-The use of descriptive praise is a feature of the school's language.
+The use of descriptive praise is a feature of the Academy's language.
 Descriptive praise supports behaviour for learning.

-Children and voung people with exceptional behavioural needs
+Children and young people with exceptional behavioural needs

-The majority of children and young people at the school will respond positively when staff work within these guidelines but some of our children and young people need additional support to learn to manage their behaviour.
+The majority of children and young people at the Academy will respond positively when staff work within these guidelines but some of our children and young people need additional support to learn to manage their behaviour.